One of our favorite themes around here is all the ways in which the nonprofit sector improves New Hampshire’s quality of life.

 Here we come a-thrifting…

 So, holidays or no, we are big thrift shoppers around here.
-For holiday outfits or those kitchen gadgets you really need to turn out the perfect holiday meal, there’s OutFITters Thrift Stores in Manchester and in Concord, which help fund the services of Families in Transition.
+For holiday outfits or those kitchen gadgets you really need to turn out the perfect holiday meal, there’s OutFITters Thrift Stores in Manchester, which help fund the services of Families in Transition.
 Missy’s Closet Resale Boutique supports the YWCA in Manchester, LISTEN Community Services has thrift shops in Lebanon and White River Junction and, of course, there are the tried-and-true Goodwill (including a new location in Belmont) and Salvation Army.

 The COVER Home Repair Store in White River Junction sells everything from appliances to furniture, and proceeds from sales help COVER in its mission to offer home repairs and weatherization to folks who need it.

 And if you are in a closet-cleaning frame of mind, bring items to donate!

 We have some avid outdoors-folks around here who suggest getting a Christmas tree from the Rocks Estate in Bethlehem, a tree farm operated by the Society for the Protection of New Hampshire Forests.

 Hikers will be happy with a gift membership to the Appalachian Mountain Club, or with a gift certificate for a stay in one of its mountain huts.
 (Retail shops at the Pinkham Notch Visitors Center and the Highland Center Lodge in Crawford Notch are also full of gear, books and other goodies.)